kylehuang041/Shortest-Path-Maze-Solver/README.md

 # Shortest Path Maze Solver

-This program uses C++, it reads maze files and then solves it using DFS.
+This program uses C++ and is from my DSA class, it reads maze files and then solves it using DFS.
 The result shows a visual maze with the shortest path.

 ## Instructions For linux